-Google+ has officially ended its field trial and now enters beta stage, thus making the social network war even more interesting and Facebook becoming more agitated with its flurry of new Gplus-esque features–but that’s another story.
-With the beta stage, Google+ is now available to everyone.
-No invitation is required, but users are still required to create a Google account.
+Google+ has officially ended its field trial and now enters beta stage, thus making the social network war even more interesting and Facebook

 Google has also added search functionality across the Plus, as users can now surf for people and topics on the search bar.
 It has also renamed the Huddle group chat to Messenger, complete with a number of new tweaks.
 You can read more about it on Google’s official blog at the source link.